aspose-pdf-cloud/aspose-pdf-cloud-node.js/docs/PdfApi.md

 <a name="putPdfInStorageToXlsx"></a>
 ## **putPdfInStorageToXlsx**
-> putPdfInStorageToXlsx(name, outPath, insertBlankColumnAtFirst, minimizeTheNumberOfWorksheets, scaleFactor, uniformWorksheets, folder, storage)
+> putPdfInStorageToXlsx(name, outPath, insertBlankColumnAtFirst, minimizeTheNumberOfWorksheets, scaleFactor, uniformWorksheets, folder, storage, password)

 Converts PDF document (located on storage) to XLSX format and uploads resulting file to storage